Foundations-of-Applied-Mathematics/Student-Materials/README.md

 $ git push origin main
 ```

-For example, if your Bitbucket username is `greek314`, the repository is called `acmev1`, and the folder is called `Student-Materials/` and is located in `Desktop`, you would enter the following commands:
+For example, if your GitHub username is `greek314`, the repository is called `acmev1`, and the folder is called `Student-Materials/` and is located in `Desktop`, you would enter the following commands:

 ```bash
 # Navigate to the folder.